Howard Shelton Poteet - WCLU Radio

 One daughter Tina Van Metre of Cave City

 Four grandchildren Stacy Richardson & hus.
-Gary, Brandy Wilson, Jeremy Poteet & wife Jessica
+Gary, Brandy Nickson, Jeremy Poteet & wife Jessica

 and Sarah Warren & fiancé Stephen Blair